Finsch's euphonia

-Finsch's euphonia (Euphonia finschi) is a species of bird in the family Fringillidae.
+Finsch's euphonia (Euphonia finschi) is a species of bird in the family Fringillidae, the finches and euphonias.
+It is found in Brazil, French Guiana, Guyana, Suriname and Venezuela.

-It is found in northern Brazil, French Guiana, Guyana, Suriname and eastern Venezuela.
+Taxonomy and systematics

-Its natural habitats are subtropical or tropical moist lowland forest and heavily degraded former forest.
+Finsch's euphonia was originally described in 1877 with its current binomial Euphonia finschi.
+The genus Euphonia was long placed in the family Thraupidae, the "true" tanagers.
+Multiple studies in the late twentieth and early twenty-first centuries resulted in its being reassigned to its present place in the family Fringillidae.

-The common name and scientific name commemorate the German ethnographer, naturalist and colonial explorer Friedrich Hermann Otto Finsch (8 August 1839 - 31 January 1917, Braunschweig).
+The species' common name and specific epithet commemorate the German ethnographer, naturalist and colonial explorer Friedrich Hermann Otto Finsch (8 August 1839 - 31 January 1917, Braunschweig).